Home

 Past virtual meetings include show-and-tell presentations featuring favorite works from the collections of members of the Inuit Art Society (IAS) and the Arctic Arts and Culture Society (AACS) in Vancouver, BC, with one show-and-tell focusing on prints, carvings, and wall hangings illustrating Inuit legends.

-You can see more virtual meetings, including presentation slides on the IAS Virtual Meeting Page.
+You can see more virtual meetings, including presentation slides, on the IAS Virtual Meeting Page.

 Recent News from the Inuit Art Society